psychemedia/storytelling-notes/and-the-girl-played-on.md

 When she got home: "Well, have you brought me what you found?"

-But all Bag o'Bones said was, "I found nothing... a bit odd.. the pond had disappeared, biut themn... nothing..."
+But all Bag o'Bones said was, "I found nothing... a bit odd... the pond had disappeared, but then... nothing..."
 "Nothing?" "nothing... well there was a little rose bush, and a bee,  a bit out of season, but.."

 "Argghh," cried the witch.
 "That was them, you *stupid* girl!
 One petal from that rose, and I'd have had them both.
 Go and get them... and bring back whatever you can find..."

 So off went Bag o' Bones, into the forest, as fast as thought.
-Anwen and the young man, in humam form again, running, running, through the forest, finding their way, sensed something behind them, heard something beihind them.
+Anwen and the young man, in human form again, running, running, through the forest, finding their way, sensed something behind them, heard something behind them.
 Anwen took out another leaf: "you be a tree, I will be an apple."

 Just in time, Bag o' bones, following the footsteps through the wood, and then  - nothing...